-Trinity Episcopal Church, conveniently located in beautiful Rutland, Vermont is a welcoming, inclusive Christ-centered family parish.
-Wherever you are on your faith journey, know that you will be welcomed by one and all.
-In fact, one of our strengths is being a warm and welcoming part of the Body of Christ, with visitors often remarking that they felt welcomed from the time they arrived here.
-In all that we do we strive to live into our personal mission statement which says that “We are a vibrant Episcopal family united in following Christ.”
+Trinity Episcopal Church in beautiful Rutland, Vermont is a welcoming, inclusive, Christ-centered parish family.
+Wherever you are on your faith journey, know that you are welcome here.
+Just as you are.
+One of our strengths we hear is that we are a warm and welcoming part of the Body of Christ.
+In all that we do we strive to live into our mission that “We are a vibrant Episcopal family united in following Christ.”

 Christian Formation Opportunities